Hospital continuous potassium monitoring

 FluidicNo leaks, no unsafe pressure drop, bubble/clot detection, no hemolysis above accepted thresholds, and no blood-contacting reusable part.

-SoftwareFail-closed state machine, audit log, calibration age, comparator age, alarm thresholds, and no autonomous dosing recommendation.
+SoftwareFail-closed state machine, audit record, calibration age, comparator age, alarm thresholds, and no autonomous dosing recommendation.

 Human factorsNurse installation, sterile boundary, line-change workflow, alarm comprehension, and clinician response must pass simulation before patient feasibility.